Consilia Virginia

 Digital

 We do not take every commission.
-Engagements are scoped individually, accepted by fit, and delivered to a standard we are prepared to stand behind.
+Engagements are scoped individually, accepted by fit, and delivered to a standard the practice will defend.

 What We Are